 It’s time to play detective.
 Review your hindsights and insights from a macro lens, now connect the dots.
 What patterns do you see?

-Next, narrow it down to three pivots.
+Next, narrow it down to three potential leaps.

-With more pivots available than ever before, it’s both liberating and totally overwhelming.
+With more options available than ever before, it’s both liberating and totally overwhelming.
 To keep your options open while preventing decision fatigue, narrow it down to three paths.
 Each path should be distinct, not just a variation.

 3, 2, 1 answer.
 Don't think about it, just write down the first thing that comes to mind.

-Does this pivot reflect your core values?
+Do these options reflect your core values?

 Will you enjoy the day-to-day work?

 Will you have autonomy over your work?
 Are you likely to experience flow while engaged in your work?
 Are you willing to do the nitty-gritty that comes with the work?